osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

    docker exec -it perfsonar-testpoint bash -lc 'systemctl reload httpd || apachectl -k graceful || true'
    ```

-   Notes:
+   ??? info "Notes"
       - Ensure port 80 on the host is reachable from the internet while issuing certificates.
       - All shared paths use SELinux-aware `:z`/`:Z` to permit container access on enforcing hosts.

 8. Verify: